rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/bar_plot_example.png" width="450"></img></center>

-*van Atteveldt, 2014*
+*van Atteveldt et al., 2014*

-Notes: The average accuracy values for the different topics.
+Notes: Plot represents the average accuracy values for the different topics.

-There is a choice to sort bars by the x axis (for example, alphabetically), or by the y axis values (for example, in a descending order as shown in this example).
+There is a choice to sort bars by the x axis (for example, alphabetically), or by the y axis values (for example, in descending order as shown in this example).

 ---